 Adult nursing II places emphasis on the adult learner's developmenet of increasing knowledge and personal responsibility and ethical behavior in the care of adult patients.
 Common health care alterations which are chronic in nature and that may require surgical intervention are emphasized.
+Course content focuses on evidence based practice, patient centered care, informatics, teamwork, and quality improvement.
 Supervised clinical experiences provide adult learners with opportunities to refine safe, ethical nursing practice.

-Prerequisite: NURS 1111 and BIOL 2112K with a grade of "C" or better.
+Prerequisite: NURS 1111, NURS 1105, and BIOL 2112K with a grade of "C" or better.

 Corequisite: NURS 2117.
 Offered: Every semester.

-NURS 1301 Fundamentals of Nursing (Health Care Professional Bridge) (2-3-3)This course provides a fundamental foundation for the profession of nursing.
-The adult learner will be exposed to patient centered care model, teamwork. evidence-based practice and informatics.
+NURS 1301 Fundamentals of Nursing (Health Care Professional Bridge) (2-3-3) This course provides a fundamental foundation for the profession of nursing.
+The adult learner will be exposed to patient centered care model, teamwork, evidence-based practice and informatics with an emphasis on quality improvement.
 Principles of medication calculation and safe administration are emphasized.
 Development of personal responsibility and ethical behavior related to the profession of basic nursing skills will be acquired through supervised lab performance and selected clinical rotations.

 Prerequisites: Admission to Health Care Professional Bridge and BIOL 2111K.
 Corequisite: NURS 2313.